-Wave exposure is one of the principal defining features of kelp biotopes, and changes in wave exposure are likely to alter the relative abundance of the kelp species, grazing and understory community, and hence, the biotope (Birkett et al., 2004).
-Saccharina latissima is rarely dominant at wave exposed sites, however if present, develops a short thick stipe and a short, narrow and tightly wrinkled blade (Birkett et al., 1998).
-Furthermore, IR.MIR.KT.SlatT is recorded from sheltered to extremely sheltered sites (Connor et al., 2004).

 Sensitivity assessment.
-However a change in near shore significant wave height of 3-5% is unlikely to have any significant effect on IR.MIR.KT.SlatT.
+Wave exposure is one of the principal defining features of kelp biotopes, and changes in wave exposure are likely to alter the relative abundance of the kelp species, understory community and hence the biotope.
+IR.MIR.KT.XKT & IR.MIR.KT.XKTX are recorded from wave sheltered sites, so that an increase in wave exposure (e.g. to moderate or higher) is likely to result in modification of the community and loss of the biotope.
+However a change in near shore significant wave height of 3-5% is unlikely to have any significant effect on IR.MIR.KT.XKT & IR.MIR.KT.XKTX.
 Resistance has been assessed as 'High', resilience as 'High' and sensitivity as 'Not Sensitive' at the benchmark level.